An inside look into Patrick Mahomes’ private jet - NewsBreak

 KANSAS CITY, Mo. — Kansas City Chiefs quarterback Patrick Mahomes has a number of flashy endorsements: Oakley, Hy-Vee and State Farm just to name a few.

-But his flashiest endorsement deal may be with private jet company Airshare.An early look at Chiefs-Cardinals in Week 1
+But his flashiest endorsement deal may be with private jet company Airshare.Missouri ranks low on federal life expectancy charts

 “It’s a partnership we’ve had even before his first full season at starting quarterback,” Airshare CEO John Owen said.